Bridging the Gap Between Real-World Practice and Academic Studies

 Despite being a recent graduate himself, Zishen Ye wanted to give back and provide current and future students in Planning at Illinois with the same opportunities he was able to take advantage of.
 He worked with the Office of Advancement to establish the Zishen Ye Fund for Outstanding Practice in Urban Planning.
 This fund will bridge the gap between real-world practice and academic studies by providing student and programmatic support in the form of professional development opportunities and undergraduate scholarships.
 Ye is so grateful for the hands-on practice he experienced while attending school at the University of Illinois.
 He has interned in Shanghai, Washington D.C., and New York City – each opportunity bringing its own unique value to his education and experience in becoming the professional he is today.
 Ye hopes that by supporting professional development workshops such as networking sessions and site visits, students will be more prepared for internships and other real-world experiences outside of the classroom.
 Reflecting on his time at Illinois and the gift, Ye shared, “I got so much support and help from the advisors, professors, and my peers.
 They genuinely care about the development of each student.
 I figured if I have the resources and capacity, I want to send the ladder down by making it better for students that get a taste of planning and want to go elsewhere and experience more.
 Because I was once one of them, and I was helped by so many other people along the way.”

 The success of the Department of Urban and Regional Planning at Illinois is a direct result of the generosity and support of our friends and alumni.
-If you’d like to learn more about how you can support the Zishen Ye Fund for Outstanding Practice in Urban Planning or other giving initiatives related to Planning at Illinois, please contact Joshua Hall, associate director of advancement.
+If you’d like to learn more about how you can support the Zishen Ye Fund for Outstanding Practice in Urban Planning or other giving initiatives related to Planning at Illinois, please contact Associate Director of Advancement Paula Santiago.